tarwn/lessthandot-hugo/blogs/content/posts/2011-12-22-continuous-delivery-dashboard-qa-and.md

   <a href="http://www.tiernok.com/LTDBlog/ContinuousDelivery/pipeline_2step_lg.png" title="Larger view" target="_blank"><img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/pipeline_2step.png" title="Pipeline Dashboard - CI and Interface Tests" /></a><br /> Pipeline Dashboard – CI and Interface Tests
 </div>

-The pipeline dashboard shows me the two steps (left to right) of my current pipeline and the trigger on the left side (either the Hg revision number or “No revision” for manual builds).
+The pipeline dashboard shows me the two steps (left to right) of my current pipeline and the trigger on the left side (either the Hg revision number or "No revision" for manual builds).
 Inside each tile is the name of the job, date, and duration.
 Each tile also links to the details for the specific run.

 ### Manually Execute Downstream Jobs